inRiza/Tucil3_13523133_13523164/README.md

-# Rush Hour Puzzle Solver
+# 🚗 Rush Hour Puzzle Solver

-A Java application that solves Rush Hour puzzles using the Uniform Cost Search (UCS) algorithm, Greedy Best First Search (GBFS), and A*.
+A Java application that solves Rush Hour puzzles using the Uniform Cost Search (UCS) algorithm, Greedy Best First Search (GBFS), A*, and Dijkstra.

 ![image](https://github.com/user-attachments/assets/c090097b-dded-4eb5-98e9-ffa213b38e67)

-## Prerequisites
+## 📋 Prerequisites

 - Java Development Kit (JDK) 8 or higher
 - Make sure Java is in your system's PATH

-## Running the Program
+## 🚀 Running the Program

 ### Windows
 1. Double-click the `run.bat` file, or
 2. Open Command Prompt in the project directory and run:
    ```
-   run.bat
+   ./run.bat
    ```

 ### Linux/macOS